07803492177/swift-evolution/proposals/000a-move-function.md

 useY(y) // error, y's lifetime was ended at [2]
 ```

-this allows the user to influence where the compiler inserts retain releases
+this allows the user to influence uniqueness and where the compiler inserts
-manually that is future-proof against new changes due to the
+retain releases manually that is future-proof against new changes due to the
 diagnostic.
 Consider the following array/uniqueness example:

 ```
 // Array/Uniqueness Example

 // Get an array
+func test() {
   var x: [Int] = getArray()

   // x is appended to.
 After this point, we know that x is unique.
 We want to
   // preserve that property.
   x.append(5)

   // We create a new variable y so we can write an algorithm where we may
   // change the value of x (causing a copy), but we might not. var y = x
   // ... long algorithm using y ...
   let _ = move(y) // end the lifetime of y.
 It is illegal to use y later and
                   // people can not add a new reference by mistake.
+This ensures that
+                  // a release occurs at this point in the code as well since move
+                  // consumes its parameter.

-// x is again unique.
+  // x is again unique so we know we can append without copying. x.append(7)
+}
 ```

-in the example above without the `move`, y's lifetime would go to end of scope
+in the example above without the `move`, `y`'s lifetime would go to end of scope
-and there is a possibility that we may copy x again later in the function.
-But
+and there is a possibility that we or some later programmer may copy x again
+later in the function.
+But luckily since we also have the diagnostic guarantees
-the diagnostic guarantees that y's lifetime will end at the move meaning after
+that `y`'s lifetime will end at the move meaning after the move, `x` can be
-the move, `x` can be known to always be unique again.
-Importantly if someone
+known to always be unique again.
+Importantly if someone later modifies the code
-later modifies the code and tries to use y later, a diagnostic will be emitted
+and tries to use y later, the diagnostic will always be emitted so one can
-so one can program with confidence against subsequent source code changes.
+program with confidence against subsequent source code changes.

+As a final dimension to this, once Swift has move only values (values that are
+not copyable), `move` as we have defined it above automatically generalizes to a
+utility that runs end of the lifetime code associated with the value (e.x.:
+destructors for unique classes).
+This is a basic facility if one wants to be
+able to express things like having a move only type that represents a file
+descriptor and one wants to guarantee that the descriptor closes.
+That being
+said, the authors think this facility is useful enough to bring forward and do
+early in preparation for the addition of move semantics to the language.
+Since
+this aspect is not directly related to this proposal, the author will not
+mention it further.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

 ## Motivation: Allow binding lifetimes to be ended by use of the move function

 In Swift today there is not a language guaranteed method to end the lifetime of
-a specific variable binding.
+a specific variable binding preventing users from easily controlling properties
+like uniqueness and ARC traffic.
 As an example, consider the following code:

 ```
 func useX(_ x: SomeClassType) -> () {}